bford/cofo/cbe/README.md

 	to a limit of &sim;0.0001% when streaming with the maximum chunk size.

-## Encoding binary blobs into more chunks
+## Encoding binary blobs into chunks

 CBE takes an arbitrary byte sequence or *blob* of any length &ndash;
 even an endless stream &ndash;